by Dave Anthony

 Access the episode transcript

-Among other things, we discussed the incredible achievement of this Canadian band in selling the most consecutive gold/platinum albums behind only The Beatles and The Rolling Stones.
+Among other things, we discussed the incredible achievement of this Canadian band in selling the most consecutive gold/platinum studio albums behind only The Beatles and The Rolling Stones.
 Sam’s documentary features an array of rock luminaries praising Rush: Gene Simmons of Kiss, Kirk Hammett of Metallica, Trent Reznor of Nine Inch Nails, Billy Corgan of The Smashing Pumpkins and Taylor Hawkins of The Foo Fighters.
 Corgan even cites a Rush song as the bridge to communicate to his mother the exact feelings that he could not vocalize to her.

 These rock stars particularly honed in on the musical prowess of the three members.
-Check out clips of Rush guitarist Alex Lifeson shredding the guitar during a major outdoor festival in Toronto in 2006, bassist Geddy Lee sharing his approach to playing his, and the phenomenal drummer Neil Peart on the David Letterman show playing drums.
+Check out clips of Rush guitarist Alex Lifeson shredding the guitar during a major outdoor festival in Toronto in 2003, bassist Geddy Lee sharing his approach to playing his, and the phenomenal drummer Neil Peart on the David Letterman show playing drums.

 Sam cited Rush’s working-class roots as especially crucial to its success by touring relentlessly in its early days and continuing to build on its musical abilities over time to attract a loyal stable of fans.
 He also gave the Garage to Stadiums' audience interesting insights into each of the personalities of Geddy Lee, Alex Lifeson and Neil Peart.